-All-Island Ten Year Transmission Forecast Statement
+All-Island Ten Year Transmission Forecast Statement 3

-The All-Island Ten Year Transmission Forecast Statement (TYTFS) is prepared each year in accordance with the statutory and licence obligations of the Transmission System Operators in both Ireland and demand; and network models and data for the all-island transmission system.
+The All-Island Ten Year Transmission Forecast Statement (TYTFS) is prepared each year in accordance with the statutory and licence obligations of the Transmission System Operators in both Ireland and Northern Ireland.

+The Forecast Statement provides information regarding the contracted generation capacity and network demand; and network models and data for the all-island transmission system.
 It also provides a range of other technical performance information, such as predicted transmission system power flows at different points in time and fault levels at transmission stations.